What Is Financial Spread Betting Leverage and Margin?

 It is important to read the requirements of each platform you trade with since they all have different conditions.

-How margin works in spread betting
+How it works for spread betters

 Your balance is your own money and all your profits and losses and added or deducted from this amount.